-If you hold a conditional offer, we can only revise the offer once we have received evidence that all the conditions set out in the offer letter have been met.
-However this should be sufficient as proof that you have been offered a place to study at SOAS albeit conditional.
+If you hold a conditional offer, we can only revise the offer to unconditional once we have received evidence that all the conditions set out in the offer letter have been met.
+However a conditional offer should be sufficient as proof that you have been offered a place to study at SOAS.

 What scholarships are available and how can I apply?